-Infrastructure Assets Matrix: Recommended Data Fields Guide
+Infrastructure Assets Matrix: Suggested Data Fields Guide

-This Guide provides recommended data fields to include in the database/matrix as well as descriptions and key considerations for collecting information about infrastructure assets.
+This Guide provides suggested data fields to include in the database/ matrix as well as descriptions and key considerations for collecting information about infrastructure assets.

-This Guide identifies key infrastructure sub-sectors and provides examples of asset types within each sub-sector, as well as essential services.
-Completing all recommended data fields will help facilitate Federally-supported analyses that the community might wish to undertake in the future.
-However, the data fields may be modified to best suit the information collection needs of participants/ stakeholders and the community.
+Completing all suggested data fields will help facilitate Federallysupported analyses that the community might wish to undertake in the future.
+However, the data fields may be modified to best suit the information collection needs of participants/stakeholders and the community.